larixsource/confluence2ghost/README.md

 We made this tiny module to translate easily our blog posts from [Confluence](https://www.atlassian.com/software/confluence) to [Ghost](https://ghost.org).

-You can get the xhtml from Confluence in **Tools > View Storage Format**.
+You can get the xhtml of a post from Confluence in **Tools > View Storage Format**.
 More details in [Confluence Storage Format](https://confluence.atlassian.com/display/DOC/Confluence+Storage+Format).
 Save the content to a file, and run the command:

 ```sh
 $ confluence2ghost file.xhtml